cardano-foundation/CIPs/CIP-0123/README.md

 relevant should chain recovery be performed as described above (using less stake than is required for an honest majority).
 To mitigate the presence of an extended period of low chain density we may need to make use of the lightweight checkpointing mechanism in Ouroborus Genesis.
-Alternatively Mithril could also be used to provide certified snapshots to SPOs as a means to verify the correct state of the ledger.
+Alternatively Mithril could also be used to provide certified snapshots to stake pools as a means to verify the correct state of the ledger.

 The adoption of Mithril for fast bootstrapping by light clients and edge nodes should help to mitigate risks for the types of users on the network that do not participate in consensus.

-Ouroboros Genesis may provide a remedy (TODO: confirm and describe this).
+Ouroboros Genesis may also provide a remedy (TODO: confirm and describe this).

 ### Scenario 3: Bad Blocks Minted on Chain